westial/commotalkie/README.md

 ### EByte Driver example ###

-See the following examples on how to use the EByte integration Driver.
+See the following examples about how to use the EByte integration Driver.

 #### Create a Driver instance ####